Up to 30% off

 One of the things I was most impressed and satisfied with my volunteer experience was how the Care for Wild staff put aside so much time to educate us on the rhinos and the other animals we were working with or seeing.
 They showed us presentations and documentaries that were very informative and they frequently drove us out into the reserve in safari vehicles to look for animals and teach us more along the way.
 I did not realise how much I had learned until I got home and was able to explain everything they had taught me to my friends and family.
 I really appreciate that the Care for Wild staff went out of their way to teach us so much.
 It is very important to be informed about certain matters, especially the poaching crisis, because anyone can help spread awareness about it and educate others.

-My time at Chipangali and Care for Wild really opened my eyes to the world of conservation and made me realise that it is something I want to pursue.
+My time at Care for Wild really opened my eyes to the world of conservation and made me realise that it is something I want to pursue.
 My experience went beyond what I expected and left me with many stories and adventures to tell.
 I highly recommend that anyone thinking about going to Africa to volunteer, does so with ACE, as they make sure your experience is what you want it to be.